Creating Palettes

 Auto-Loading

-When you open Petals, it automatically loads the most recently used palette that has active links in the current composition.
+When you open Petals, it automatically loads the most recently used palette that has active links in the current comp or document.
 If no linked palette is found, it loads the most recently used project palette.
 If no project palettes exist, Petals starts in the empty state.